Virginia Defense Force: History

-In 1607, the Virginia Militia was formed as a part of the English militia system in order to provide an organized defense against attacks and to give the Governor a body of men capable of bringing order during a disaster.
+In 1607, the Virginia Militia was formed as a part of the English militia system to provide an organized defense against attacks and to give the Governor a body of men capable of bringing order during a disaster.
 The Indian massacre of 1622 took place in the Colony of Virginia, when Chief Opechancanough led the Powhatan Confederacy in a coordinated series of surprise attacks; they killed a total of 347 people, a quarter of the population of the Virginia colony.
 Soon after in 1623, the Governor, Sir Francis Wyatt, dictated that all men in the Virginia Militia must drill every month on their county court house green.
 He also appointed officers to lead the Militia for the first time.
 By 1676, the Virginia Militia had responded to numerous Indian raids and had served during Bacon's Rebellion.

 As the 18th century evolved into a near continuous war between the British and French Empires, and due to wars with Indian tribes and French incursions to the west of the colony, The Virginia Regiment was formed by Governor Dinwiddie in 1754 out of the Virginia Militia.
 It was the first all professional colonial regiment ever raised in the New World and thus given status of a regular British Army regiment during the Seven Years' War.
 Its officers were often unpaid volunteers and they would provide a corps to serve as Aides de Camp to the Commanding Generals of the British Army as well as fighting forces.
 Colonel Joshua Fry was selected as the first commander and George Washington as its Lt.
 Colonel.
 Washington became its Colonel in 1755 and established the command at Winchester, Virginia.
 The regiment was a hybrid and included soldiers of "foote, rangers and mounted" and fought in the southern battles of the French and Indian War.
 Its colors were retired in 1758 and members were returned to the Virginia Militia.